22Pacific/Affinity-Linux/README.md

 (Note: Affinity software version 1.10.4 and later releases require .winmd files from an existing Windows 10+ install.)

+*if you already have installed affinity apps by following Wanesty's guide, you can refere to

 ## Dependencies
 ## Required dependencies